consp1racy/android-support-preference/README.md

 }
 ```

-<s>This fix is not necessary or available since version 0.5.5.</s>

-Similar issue is present in support library version 24.1.x.
-The fix is once more available in version 1.0.0 of this library.

 ---

 You may have experienced unexpected background color which manifests as holo blue on Android 4 and grey on Android 5.
 This is caused by `PreferenceFragment`'s `RecyclerView` grabbing focus on fragment start.
 We can disable this behavior while still being able to navigate between individual preferences with a D-pad.

     @Override
     public void onViewCreated(View view, @Nullable Bundle savedInstanceState) {